tanbir-create/Meals-recipe-app/README.md

 >Features:
 * Search for a meal
-* Look up for its recipe in details
+* Look up for its recipe in detail
 * Add/remove meal to favourites(localStorage)